rstroud9139/accounting.w5obm.com/accounting/README_ACCOUNTING_REDESIGN.md

 - Implement `repositories` and `services` for Accounts and Transactions
 - Design Transaction Entry (split lines, debits/credits) with validation and posting rules
 - Add CSV importers (bank statements), and CSV/QIF export

+## Modernization Rollout Plan (Nov 2025)

+1. **Categories & Donations** – adopt the transactions workspace pattern (hero header, summary tiles, collapsible filter cards with presets, inline modal CRUD, async toasts).
+These modules unblock most daily workflows, so they go first.
+2. **Assets** – reuse the same layout plus read-only detail drawer for depreciation and assignment history; convert add/edit/delete into modals that enforce CSRF and permission checks.
+3. **Ledger (Chart of Accounts)** – keep the hierarchical list but add inline modals for create/edit, quick filters, and background balance refresh.
+Prepare for future journal enforcement.
+4. **Reports Dashboard** – refactor actions into modals with async generation/email, standardize stats tiles, and expose reusable filter presets.
+5. **Utilities & Double-Entry Engine** – introduce `acc_journal` + `acc_journal_lines`, migrate posting logic to enforce balanced debits/credits, and expose journal viewer with the shared UI pattern.
+Tie transaction, donation, and asset flows into the journal service once ready.

+Each phase ships behind a feature flag if needed, but all share the same Bootstrap 5 + hero-treatment established in the modern transactions module.